MonoidMusician/blog/sources/css_selectors.md

 Enter many selectors (they can be complex selectors), and it will compute their *conjunction*.
 (Disjunction is already given by the comma separator in CSS.)

-The parser takes 30s–1m to load, and this will hang your browser tab, sorry.
+I need to add better support for selectors and negation.
-I will optimize it later, and I will add better support for selectors and negation!
+The output can be optimized too (I know how, I just need to finish implementing it).
-Probably buggy too.
+The part I was not able to do originally but probably can do now is to implement negation of complex selectors.

 ::: {.widget widget="Parser.Main.CSS" widget-datakey="default" widget-loading="true"}
 :::